Table of contents

 During installation, REI3 creates a self-signed certificate to allow encrypted access to the application.
 It is not recommended to keep this certificate.
 If at all possible, a properly signed certificate should be provided for REI3 to ensure secure communication with trust between clients and server.

 We can offer support for setting up necessary infrastructure; it is however dependent on your organization to manage certificates.
-Cloud based offerings for REI3 include certification services.
+Cloud based offerings for REI3 can include certification services.

 To execute deep system changes safely, a separate operation mode is available, called 'maintenance mode'.
 When enabled, all non-admin users are automatically logged off from the system; new logins are also rejected from non-admin users.